 Always check current allowances directly with the airline and read the fine print of the ticket to see what fare class you are in, even within economy allowances may differ based on the route and type of ticket you have purchased.

 The Air New Zealand frequent flyer program is called Airpoints, and they are a part of the Star Alliance network.
 You can earn and spend points on both Air New Zealand and their Star Alliance partnership network of airlines – applies to any fare paying passenger over the age of 2.

-In addition to simply earning Airpoints which any passenger can sign up for, you can join Koru.
-Koru membership can be purchased with points and includes an initial joining fee plus annual membership to get access to exclusive benefits including lounge access, extra baggage, priority seating.
+In addition to simply earning Airpoints, which any passenger can sign up for, you can join Koru.
+Koru membership can be purchased with points and includes an initial joining fee plus annual membership to get access to exclusive benefits, including lounge access, extra baggage, and priority seating.

-Airpoints Dollars can be combined in a Shairpoints account, with up to a maximum of 5 members, up to 2 different addresses.
+Airpoints Dollars can be combined in a Shairpoints account, with up to a maximum of 5 members and up to 2 different addresses.